wp-plugins/kimili-flash-embed/readme.txt

 **ALLOWFULLSCREEN**
 (`true`|`false`) Enables full-screen mode.
 The default value is false if this attribute is omitted.
 You must have version 9,0,28,0 or greater of Flash Player installed to use full-screen mode.

+**ALLOWFULLSCREENINTERACTIVE**
+(`true`|`false`) Enables full-screen interactive mode, in which content running in Flash Player can fill the entire screen *and accept text input*.
+The default value is false if this attribute is omitted.
+You must have version 11,3,0 or greater of Flash Player installed to use full-screen interactive mode.
+See [Adobe's developer guide](http://help.adobe.com/en_US/as3/dev/WS58a13becbbb904c7-28cf6d32136e60de784-8000.html) for more info.

 **ALLOWNETWORKING**
 (`all`|`internal`|`none`) Controls a SWF file's access to network functionality.
 The default value is 'all' if this attribute is omitted.